Autonomous coding for Claude Code · v0.14.1

 Compile, don't retrieve.
 Capture is cheap during the session ("capture this: X" → _raw/).
 Distillation happens once at /wrap.
 Reads at the start of the next session are free — the wiki is already structured, the graph is already built, memory is already loaded.

 Measured weekly.
-Graph-driven queries on real codebases land ~10–20× fewer tokens than full-corpus reads — 14.2× on a 1.5K-node codebase, 16.4× on a 2.2K-node one. scripts/benchmark-json.sh writes data to dashboard/data/<project>.jsonl; see the example dashboard for what it looks like, then run open ~/Projects/MonsterFlow/dashboard/index.html from a clone to see your own data.
+Graph-driven queries on real codebases land ~10–20× fewer tokens than full-corpus reads — 14.2× on a 1.5K-node codebase, 16.4× on a 2.2K-node one. scripts/benchmark-json.sh writes data to dashboard/data/<project>.jsonl; see the example dashboard for what it looks like, or open dashboard/index.html from your local clone to see your own data.

 The default /wrap runs the full ingestion chain — no flags needed. /wrap-quick skips all three insight phases for speed. /wrap-full forces phases that would otherwise soft-skip.